mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

    :align: center
    :scale: 60%

 In the System tab you can specify the input folder names for the sample, flat, and dark images, and also the names of the output folders.
+The base paths for the SCARF file system can also be set here.
+Two options are included.
+The first one specifies where the Tomography data is found in the cluster, and the second specifies where the reconstruction tools and scripts can be found.
+The path can be changed to point to your own specific data and scripts on the SCARF cluster, so it could be helpful to create different directories for different scripts rather than changing the default script located in the default directory.

 Example
 -------